tgirke/rcf/pages/manuals/manuals_hpcc-aws-cluster_egress.md

 ## Connect AWS Account to UC Agreement and PO

-Send an email to UCs AWS account representative, Heather Matson <aws-uc-procurement@amazon.com> to:
+Send an email to UCs AWS account representative, Devinder Narula <dsnarula@amazon.com> to:

 * Activate your new AWS account (if pertinent)
 * Include your AWS account under the terms of the UC-wide AWS agreement